jatatech/mongoConnect/README.md

   Executes a MongoDB command.
 This method makes sure the database connection has been opened before issuing the command.
 This method keeps the connection open.

   * **callback** is a function that you provide.
 This function will be called with two parameters *err* and *db*.
 If the connection to the database succeeded *err* will be null, otherwise it will contain the error object returned while trying to connect. *db* is an instance of mongoClient that you can use to issue whatever command you want against MongoDB. *db* will be null if *err* is not null.

+  Information about MongoClient and the commands that you can execute can be found here: http://mongodb.github.io/node-mongodb-native/api-generated/mongoclient.html

 Limitations